fliperamos88/GetAJobly/README.md

 ## Installation

-Provide a database URL or create a new database to sequelize in the config.js file.
-It runs on PostgreSQL
+In the server directory, provide a database URL or create a new database to sequelize in the config.js located in the config directory.
+It runs on PostgreSQL.

 Then, from both the server and client directory, run: